heroku/mobile-template1/README.md

     http://localhost:5000

+From the home screen click "Register".
+Enter your name and email and click `Register`.
+The first user is automatically marked as the adminstrator.
+Click the _Open Admin Page_ link on the quiz page.

+On the admin page, use the following controls

+`Next Question` - queue up the next quiz question `Restart Quiz` - erase all current scores and start over

+As you click `Next Question` a new question will appear automatically for anyone running the app.
+Additional users can register for the app and play at the same time.
+Users accumulate points by answering questions correctly, with a bonus awarded to the person who answers correctly first.

-## Deploy to Heroku
+# Deploy to Heroku

 When you are ready to share the app, just create a new Heroku app, provision a Postgres database addon for your app, and then deploy the code.
+After you deploy you should bootstrap the database:

+    $ heroku run ./bootstrap.sh

 # Understanding the code